monoculum/formam/README.md

 Custom Type
 -----------

 Is possible to register a function for a custom type.
-Type registered has preference over UnmarshalText method.
+Types registered has preference over UnmarshalText method.
 For example:

 ```go
 decoder.RegisterCustomType(func(vals []string) (interface{}, error) {